leuven65/diff-hl/README.md

 In buffers controlled by Git, you can stage and unstage the changes.

+The diff related operations are executed asynchronously by using [aio](https://github.com/skeeto/emacs-aio), to avoid blocking the main thread.

 For the usage instructions and the list of commands, see the Commentary section inside the file.